Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Proof of Theorems and

 for any $x>4\rho$, where

 \end{inlemma}

-We will also use the following property related to strictly monotonic functions and their inverse functions \cite{binmore1982mathematical}. \begin{property}[\textbf{Inverse of strictly monotone function \cite{binmore1982mathematical}}] Let $f$ be a real function defined on $I\subseteq\mathbb{R}$ whose image is $J\subseteq\mathbb{R}$.
+We will also use the following property for strictly monotonic functions and their inverse functions \cite{binmore1982mathematical}. \begin{property}[\textbf{Inverse of strictly monotone function \cite{binmore1982mathematical}}] Let $f$ be a real function defined on $I\subseteq\mathbb{R}$ whose image is $J\subseteq\mathbb{R}$.
 Assume that $f$ is strictly monotone on $I$, then $f$ always has an inverse function $f^{-1}$ that has the same monotonicity as $f$.
-That is, if $f$ is strictly increasing (or decreasing), then so is $f^{-1}$. \end{property} In order to establish Lemma \ref{lemma 1}, we need to upper bound the probability $1- P_{c,\delta}$ with the following inequality:
+That is, if $f$ is strictly increasing (or decreasing), then so is $f^{-1}$. \end{property} In order to establish Theorem \ref{theorem: 2}, we upper bound the probability $1- P_{c,\delta}$ with the following inequality: